-Financial sustainability refers to its capacity to generate sufficient and reliable Revenues to finance short-mediumand long-term financial obligations in response to the community's demand for services in terms of the Constitution.
+Financial sustainability refers to its capacity to generate enough and reliable revenues to finance short-medium- and long-term financial obligations in response to the community's demand for services in terms of the Constitution.
 The Municipality strive to generate sufficient income to meet operating payments, debt commitments and, where applicable, to allow for growth, while maintaining service levels.